decentraland/old-documentation/_sets/what-is-decentraland.md

 ---
-title: What is decentraland?
+title: What is Decentraland?
-description: Learning how things work
+description: An introduction to the Decentraland project and its technology stack.
 color: '#FFD1DD'
 accent_color: '#FF85A5'
 order: 0